kyang2356/Python/README.md

 # Python
-Python programs from class and personal projects adjusted through branches
+Python programs from class and personal projects organized by branches

 # Current Branch (To be updated)
   1. Python GuessingGame